fastoch/Dependency-Injection/README.md

 ![image](https://github.com/user-attachments/assets/d9885e5c-b8e3-4756-90bd-407be254e32a)

-And **finally**, the part of the code that actually calls the upload method needs to have all of this destination-specific context to perform the upload, which is not good for clarity and does not apply the DRY principle (Don't Repeat Yourself).
+And **finally**, the part of the code that actually calls the upload method needs to have all of this destination-specific context to perform the upload.

 ## With dependency injection

-Let's create an interface that represents our attachment storage:
+Let's create an interface that represents our attachment storage and contains 2 key methods:
 ```ts
 export interface Storage {
   /**